You are here

 Amy Davis, PsyD

-Dr. Davis is a core faculty member and assistant professor in the Department of Counseling and Health Psychology.
-She is the clinical training director for the Master of Arts in Counseling Psychology program.
+Dr. Davis is an assistant professor in the Department of Counseling and Health Psychology and the clinical training director for the Master of Arts in Counseling Psychology program.
 She also serves as a clinical supervisor for counseling at Bastyr Center for Natural Health.

 - PsyD in clinical psychology from Antioch University Seattle.